Facebook can be overwhelming to pretty much everyone, but especially to you, the business owner!

 We want to first offer you a glance at Facebook's own policies and Community Standards.
 It is crucial for you to know that these rules must be carefully followed, or else you may be at risk for losing access to not just your Facebook Business Page, but possibly your personal Facebook account as well.
 Read on here.

-If you purchased a Thryv Plus or above, you will have access to connecting up to five social media platforms (Facebook, Twitter, Google Posts, LinkedIn and Instagram).
+Thryv can connect to up to five social media platforms (Facebook, Twitter, Google Posts, LinkedIn and Instagram).
 You can read about how to connect your profiles, create posting plans, and respond to comments from your customers from Thryv here.

 With Thryv Social, you have full access to our content repository with over 500,000 different pieces of shareable, engaging content.
 You can easily search for a wide variety of topics, and either post immediately to your platforms or schedule them for a later date.
 We want you to spend a short amount of time scheduling your posts, and the rest of your time doing what you do best - running your business!